Amazon Marketplace

 DA is an agreed damage allowance for vendor shipments (typically 0-2%).
 Amazon retains this percentage for damaged or unsellable goods.
 A low DA signals high packaging and handling quality.

-Open term pageDF
+Open glossary pageDF

 Direct Fulfillment